Sir

 Usage notes

-- The title "Sir" is used with the knight's given or full name, but not his family name.
-If John Smith is knighted, he is known as Sir John Smith or Sir John, never Sir Smith, and he is correctly called Sir John wherever he would formerly have been called Mr. Smith.
+• The title "Sir" is used with the knight's given or full name, but not his family name.
+If John Smith is knighted, he is known as Sir John Smith or Sir John, but properly never Sir Smith.
+He may thus be called Sir John wherever he would formerly have been called Mr. Smith.

 Coordinate terms